-The Agency has identified the following mitigation measures as required to prevent significant adverse effects on Aboriginal health and socio-economic conditions.
-Additional mitigation measures related to water quality are listed in section 7.1.
+The Agency has identified the following key mitigation measures as required to prevent significant adverse effects on Aboriginal health and socio-economic conditions.
+Additional key mitigation measures related to water quality are listed in section 7.1.

-- Manage air emissions in accordance with AAQC. - Develop a fugitive dust best management practices plan for both construction and operation phases.
-The plan will identify all potential sources of fugitive dusts, outline mitigation measures, and detail inspection and recordkeeping requirements to demonstrate effective management; - Use dust control equipment (e.g. bag houses, bin vents, surfactants, such as calcium chloride and water sprays) to control dust emissions from the crusher and onsite metal mill, provided such applications are acceptable to the MOECC; - Maintain site roadways to minimize silt loading.
-The road maintenance and inspections procedures, including timelines, will be incorporated into the fugitive dust best management practices plan; - Use low-sulphur diesel equipment and pollution control equipment to control air emissions from mobile heavy equipment operations.
-Meet Transport Canada's off-road vehicle emission requirements.
-Develop and implement preventative maintenance measures related to air quality; - Employ dedicated water sprays at active stockpile areas, if further mitigation is required; and - Revegetate disturbed areas in a manner that eliminates all exposed dust sources.
+- Control air emissions to avoid exceedances of the Canadian Ambient Air Quality Standards and meet air quality requirements established by Ontario at the nearest human receptor. - Use dust control equipment (e.g., bag houses, bin vents, surfactants, such as calcium chloride and water sprays) to control dust emissions from the crusher and onsite metal mill, provided such applications are acceptable to the Ministry of the Environment and Climate Change. - Implement a fugitive dust best management practices plan for both the construction and operation phases.
+The plan will identify all potential sources of fugitive dusts, outline mitigation measures, and detail inspection and recordkeeping requirements to demonstrate effective management. - Maintain site roadways to minimize silt loading; the road maintenance and inspections procedures, including timelines, will be incorporated into the fugitive dust best management practices plan. - Use low-sulphur diesel equipment and pollution control equipment to control air emissions from mobile heavy equipment operation, including meeting any applicable federal requirements for the emissions of these vehicles and equipment.
+Develop and implement preventative maintenance measures related to air quality.

+- Employ dedicated water sprays at active stockpile areas, if further mitigation is required. - Revegetate disturbed areas in a manner that minimizes all exposed dust sources.